Gayatri-Priyadarsini/On-Least-Privilege-Persistent-Storage-Access-in-Web-Browsers/README.md

 ./mach run
 ```

-You can find our firefox build at this [here](https://iitgnacin-my.sharepoint.com/:u:/g/personal/gayatripriyadarsini_iitgn_ac_in/EWRuSB0IIZFKpuS_VbJPd9YBwbhliRXj-HvntzSDLv2LbQ?e=QFiYdY).
+You can find our firefox build [here](https://iitgnacin-my.sharepoint.com/:u:/g/personal/gayatripriyadarsini_iitgn_ac_in/EWRuSB0IIZFKpuS_VbJPd9YBwbhliRXj-HvntzSDLv2LbQ?e=QFiYdY).
 This can then be used to run the firefox browser by `./mach run`